 I finally did what they did.
 I went and laid down on the couch to watch the game on TV, but as I lay there, I felt a bit betrayed, almost beyond comprehension.

 After a few minutes, I felt like I was being watched.
 Sure enough, Mango was back at the window staring at me!
-I looked down and Prince was on the edge of the carpet staring at me with his under bite looking like a freakish grin.
+I looked down and Prince was on the edge of the carpet staring at me with his freakish grin.

 Hey, I may be a lot of things, but “stewpid” isn’t one of them!